 As a real estate professional, you are entrusted with your clients’ sensitive information and with their money.
 But do you fully understand the pitfalls that exist online?
 Join Jack Lindberg as he gives REALTORS® a higher level of understanding of the internet and its inherent dangers.
 With both a real estate and technology background, Jack has a wealth of knowledge and experience to share.
 This class is approved for three hours of CE credits.
 Sponsored by the REALTORS® Association of New Mexico.

 Helping clients increase their income is an important part of helping them become more independent.
 Learn how to help people with multiple barriers to employment get back into the workforce.
-Strategies for increasing income from other sources are also discussed.

 Shelley Repp, Founder, Spoken For